stolostron/submariner-addon/docs/submarinerConfig.md

 # SubmarinerConfig

 SubmarinerConfig is a namespace-scoped API which can build the cluster environment automatically to meet the prerequisites for running Submariner.
-The User can also customize the configurations used in Submariner by SubmarinerConfig like Cable Driver, IPSec NATT ports etc.
+The User can also customize the configurations used in Submariner by SubmarinerConfig like Cable Driver, IPSec NAT-T ports etc.

 The SubmarinerConfig should be created in the managed cluster namespace.